marg33/bird-classification/README.md

 My approach was to first get a large pretrained model (ResNet-18), then finetune it with the training data for this task.
 I tried different approaches for improving the finetuning process, including image augmentations, resizing training images, and hyperparameter tuning, and found they could make a big (and sometimes surprising) difference.
 I used ideas I had learned from class along with other approaches I read about.

 ### Resizing the images
 I had to preprocess the data before training and prediction, and this included resizing the images.
 In the `get_bird_data` function, I resize the images to the same size.
-I tried
+I tried sizes of 64x64, 128x128, 256x256, and 512x512.

 ### Image augmentations
 I applied different additional image augmentations in `get_bird_data`, combining them along with the image resizing using `transforms.Compose`.

 ### Hyperparameter tuning
-I
+#### Learning rate
+Momentum
+Decay
+#### More epochs

 ## Additional discussion